edgetrier/ImgRetreival-DefChars/readme.md

 ## Installation

 1. clone this repository
-2. In terminal install the required packages by entering "pip install -r requirements.txt"
+2. In the terminal, install the required packages by entering "pip install -r requirements.txt"

 ## How to run